How to Find and Secure Scholarships

 You and your child should definitely speak with their guidance counselor for advice on scholarships.
 This is something they deal with on a regular basis and will most likely have a list of resources for you to review.
 Some of these resources might include one or more of the following websites.

 There is a new website/app in the scholarship space called Scholly that was featured on ABC's Shark Tank.
 You can register online for a one-time fee of $2.99 or download the app to your smartphone for $ 0.99.
 After entering a few personal details the app will return hundreds of scholarships that a student is eligible for.
 It even includes links to winning essays to help improve a student's chances of getting the scholarship.

 Other helpful websites include:

 The key is to “tune in” to all of the scholarship talk around you.
 The truth is, there are a lot of scholarships that end up going unclaimed because either nobody knows about them or students just didn’t take the time to apply.
 If money is an issue, then seeking out these scholarships should be a priority.
 Even if the scholarship offers just a few hundred dollars, every little bit helps!

 As an FYI, you will probably have to play a leading role in this process since your child is likely already overwhelmed taking any last minute standardized tests, looking at colleges, and completing college applications.
 If you throw looking for scholarships on top of that, they might explode, and it won’t be pretty!

 Good ACT & SAT scores will help when applying for scholarships

 Obviously having good grades and a stellar SAT/ACT score will work toward your child’s advantage when applying for scholarships.
-We can’t help them with their high school grades, but we can definitely help them maximize their potential on the ACT & SAT.
+We can’t help them with their high school grades, but we can definitely help them properly prepare for the SAT Test and maximize their ACT Test prep efforts.
 In fact, many parents come to us looking to increase their child’s score for this very reason.